 The National Park Service (NPS) is working service-wide to closely monitor the COVID-19 pandemic.
 Based on current guidance from the Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to Fort Union National Monument is open.
 We ask that people recreate responsibly as they enjoy the trails around historic Fort Union.
-The bookstore inside the visitor center is open for shopping to a limited number of people at a time, so that distancing can be maintained as we all keep one another safe.

 COVID-19 Mask Requirement

 Currently, masks are not required at Fort Union National Monument.
 Requirements for mask-wearing at the Monument are based on the local community COVID-19 transmission level as rated by the CDC.
 The CDC rates the community level as low, medium or high, and updates the ratings weekly.
 If Mora County, New Mexico, is rated as high, masks will be required indoors at the Monument regardless of vaccination status.